Sign in

 Create company signatures #

-1. On the Shared Email Templates pane in Outlook, go to the More menu and select Company account.
+1. In the Shared Email Templates pane in Outlook, go to the More menu and select Company account.

 2. In the Shared Email Templates app that will automatically open in your default browser, right-click Company signatures and select New signature.